Skip to main content

 1. In the Moon Scene, open the "Asset Panel" and add a "Ground" to the scene.

 1. Add a "2D Image" to the scene.
-We will be using this 2D Image to simulate the appearance of Moon in the scene.
+We will be using this 2D Image to simulate the appearance of the Moon in the scene.

 1. Open the "Inspector" and modify the "Scale" of the 2D Image so it's in similar size as the Ground.
-Then, click the selector next to the "Choose Image" option to open the Asset Selection Panel and select the "Moon.jpg" image in your asset library to simulate Moon's ground appearance.
-This is the same image used for the Sphere of Moon planet, but shown in 2D format instead.
+Then, click the selector next to the "Choose Image" option to open the Asset Selection Panel and select the "Moon.jpg" image in your asset library to simulate the Moon's ground appearance.
+This is the same image used for the Sphere of the Moon planet, but shown in 2D format instead.

 1. Click at any empty space in the scene to select the Scene and open its "Inspector".
 Here we use the same "stars_milky.jpg" in your asset library to set the skybox 360 image.